localstack/snowflake-docs/content/en/user-guide/user-interface/index.md

 * View detailed request/response traces of API calls.
 * Forward queries to a real Snowflake instance using a proxy.

 To access the User Interface, you need to start the Snowflake emulator and access the **Snowflake** tab in your default instance of the LocalStack Web Application.
 This User Interface is available only when the Snowflake emulator is running.
-It does not connect to the Snowflake service (except during a proxy connection) or any other external service on the Internet.
+Please note that it does not connect to the real Snowflake cloud environment (except during a proxy connection) or any other external service on the Internet.

 {{< alert title="Info" >}}
 Please note that the Snowflake User Interface is still experimental and under active development.